 We all have our own regimen for looking our best - showering, shaving, putting on makeup or using some product.
 But have you ever wondered why these practices work?
 Why would applying heat to your hair be necessary for it to curl?
 Why is jewelry eye-catching?
 Why do we get wrinkles, and how can a cream erase them?
 In this highly interdisciplinary course, we will explore the science behind the things we do to feel attractive.
 Topics will be student driven, pulling from your own personal beauty practices.

-Professor Murdaugh is a biophysicist and particularly enjoys the overlap of physics, biology, and chemistry.
-She earned her BA in physics from Georgia Tech, and went on to the University of Arizona for her PhD work in crystal growth.
-During her postdoctoral position at Mount Holyoke College, she worked with bacterial biofilms, and now combines these experiences to look at the physicochemical reactions of a bacteria at an interface.
+Anne Murdaugh is a biophysicist and particularly enjoys the overlap of physics, biology, and chemistry.
+She earned her BA in physics from Georgia Tech and her PhD from the University of Arizona with a focus on crystal growth.
+During her postdoctoral position at Mount Holyoke College, she worked with bacterial biofilms, and she now combines these experiences to look at the physicochemical reactions of a bacteria at an interface.
 Her research utilizes an atomic force microscope to determine the physical properties of bacteria in a variety of chemical and biological conditions.

-The subject of our Conference will be “German on the Fast Track” and it is just that -- elementary German and fast!
-German is an extremely useful language for anyone interested in high tech, continental philosophy, tourism, the automotive industry, beer brewing, protecting the environment, world class soccer, classical music, techno, or dog obedience training (just to name a few).
-If you are wanting to take part in the new dual degree program with the University of Reutlingen and have not studied German before, this is also the right course for you.
-(Seehttp://www.rollins.edu/inb/dual-degree.html for more info on that program.)
+The subject of our conference will be “German on the Fast Track,” and it is just that -- elementary German and fast!
+German is an extremely useful language for anyone interested in technology, continental philosophy, tourism, the automotive industry, beer brewing, protecting the environment, world class soccer, classical music, techno, or dog obedience training.
+If you want to take part in the new dual degree program with the University of Reutlingen and have not studied German before, this is also the right course for you.
+(See http://www.rollins.edu/inb/dual-degree.html for more info on that program.)

 In this course, which meets five days a week, you will earn the equivalent of two semesters of course credit in elementary German.
 Students should have had no more than one year of high school German.
 The course is also not appropriate for students who have spent more than six weeks in a German-speaking area.
 The idea is to learn the basics of German so that you can advance quickly in the language and then spend some time overseas -- whether in Reutlingen in the dual degree program or with our partner universities in Bremen and in Munich.